slatedocs/slate/source/includes/inkling_guide/_31-cart-pole.html.md

 ## Example: Cart Pole

-In this example, we'll walk you through the various statements that are part of the cart pole inkling file.
+In this example, we'll walk you through the various statements that are part of the cart pole Inkling file.
 Each statement is followed by an explanation of the statement.

 ###### What is Cart Pole?